moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/tests.md

 ### Testing types by layer

 The different **dbt** layers have different purposes, and carry out different types of data transformation.
 This means that different types of testing are more appropriate to some layers than others.
-The following table aims to summarise whether the different types of testing are suitable for use in the different layers.  **Note: This is not definitive, and should be used only as a starting point for planning testing.**
+The following table aims to summarise whether the different types of testing are suitable for use in the different layers.

+**Note: This is not definitive or prescriptive, and should be used only as a starting point for planning testing.**

 | Scope of testing | Type of test | Staging | Intermediate | Datamart | Notes |
 |:-----------------|:-------------|:--------|:-------------|:---------|:------|